Sonicbob12/a0/README.md

 ![Image description](/images/wpic.jpg)

 File path problems are very typical for most students in assignments 1 and 3.
 This is a good thing to learn early and get out of the way.
-If you don't understand how I got `/images/Pete.jpg` as the file path feel free to consult bard or chatgpt or any other AI.
+If you don't understand how I got `images/bobby&rose Small.jpeg` as the file path feel free to consult bard or chatgpt or any other AI.

 ## Should I repeat Assignment0?